Jigsaw (2017 film): Plot

 Edgar's corpse is found inside John's grave.
 Halloran finds a corpse appearing to be Mitch in Eleanor's studio and calls for her and Logan's arrest.
-Logan convinces Hunt to let them go after telling him that the bullet which hit Edgar was fired by Halloran, whom he and Eleanor suspect to be the new Jigsaw Killer.
+Logan convinces Hunt to let them go after saying that the bullet which hit Edgar was fired by Halloran, whom he and Eleanor suspect to be the new Jigsaw Killer.
 Eleanor deduces the game's location and she and Logan depart for the barn, with Halloran in pursuit.

 In the barn, Anna and Ryan are shackled to pipes at opposite ends of a room.
 John confronts them and reveals that Anna asphyxiated her baby and framed her husband, who later committed suicide, and Ryan's drunken tomfoolery caused his friends' death in a car accident.
 Meanwhile, Hunt finds jigsaw-shaped pieces of flesh in Halloran's freezer.

 For their final test, John leaves the two a shotgun loaded with one shell, saying it is their key to freedom.
-Logan and Eleanor are ambushed by Halloran at the barn.
+Halloran ambushes Logan and Eleanor at the barn.
 Anna tries to shoot Ryan, but the gun backfires, killing her.
 Ryan finds the now-destroyed keys among the debris; they had been hidden inside the shell.
-Eleanor escapes Halloran, while he is drugged by an unseen assailant.
+Eleanor escapes Halloran, while an unseen assailant drugs him.

 Logan and Halloran awaken in collars rigged with laser cutters and are told to confess their sins.
 Halloran forces Logan to go first; Logan confesses to mislabeling John's X-rays years earlier, causing his cancer to go undiagnosed.
 Despite confessing, Logan is apparently killed.
 Halloran then admits to allowing criminals to walk free for personal gain and his collar deactivates.
 Logan is revealed to still be alive, and also the unconscious man from the first barn game, which took place ten years earlier.
 (Note: This means that the barn game occurred before the events of the first film.)
-Feeling that Logan should not die because he awoke too late, John saved him and recruited him as his first apprentice.
+Feeling that Logan should not die because of an honest mistake, John saved him and recruited him as his first apprentice.
 Logan reveals that he recreated the barn games, chose his victims from other criminals that Halloran let go, and framed Halloran as the new Jigsaw Killer as revenge for releasing Edgar, who killed Logan's wife.
 (Note: The corpses found by the police in the present died similarly to the original barn game's victims.)
 For breaking the rules by forcing Logan to go first, Halloran's collar is reactivated, slicing his head open.
 Logan says, "I speak for the dead," before shutting the door and leaving.